CrowdStrike/foundry-sample-ngsiem-importer/README.md

 This app is one of several App Templates included in Foundry that you can use to jumpstart your development.
 It comes complete with a set of preconfigured capabilities aligned to its business purpose.
 Deploy this app from the Templates page with a single click in the Foundry UI, or create an app from this template using the CLI.

 > [!IMPORTANT]
-> To deploy this sample app, you need access to the Falcon console.
+> To view documentation and deploy this sample app, you need access to the Falcon console.

 ## Description